Extended-Thunder/send-later/index.md

 [about.com](http://email.about.com/od/mozillathunderbirdtips/qt/Add_an_Arbitrary_Custom_Header_to_Mozilla_Thunderbird.htm)):

 1. Open the Thunderbird options dialog with `Edit > Preferences...`
-2. Scroll to the bottom of the "General" page to the "Config Editor..." button click the "I'll be careful, I promise!" button if it asks you to.
+2. Scroll to the bottom of the "General" page to the `Config Editor...` button click the "I'll be careful, I promise!" button if it asks you to.
 3. Enter "mail.compose.other.header" in the filter box.
 4. Double-click on the mail.compose.other.header setting and set it to